 For those unfamiliar, Chartreuse is a unique herbal liqueur made by Carthusian monks in the mountains of France’s Auvergne-Rhône-Alpes region, and if you’ve encountered it in a cocktail, it’s likely been in the form of a Last Word or Bijou.
 But this ultra-herbaceous elixir is much more than a key component in classics such as these—especially if your palate is on the adventurous side.

-“Chartreuse is not classically used in rum cocktails; however, the herbaceous character can play well with sugar-cane-based distillates,” says Scott Woodworth, the lead bartender at 12@Madison in Denver.
-His drink with white rum, mezcal, falernum and fresh citrus “provides the perfect balance of sweet, savory and citrus,” he says.
-It can also show that Green Chartreuse is not a one-trick pony of medicinal licorice flavors.
+“Chartreuse is not classically used in rum cocktails; however, the herbaceous character can play well with sugar-cane-based distillates,” says Scott Woodworth, who originally created this cocktail for the now-shuttered 12@Madison in Denver.
+According to Woodworth, his combination of white rum, mezcal, green chartreuse, falernum and freshly-squeezed orange juice “[is] the perfect balance of sweet, savory and citrus,” and according to us, it’s proof that green Chartreuse isn’t just a one-trick pony.